|

 establishment of an economic and monetary union, this became physical reality

-Slovenia was the first of the new member countries that adopted the Euro
+Slovenia was the first of the new member countries to adopt the Euro (2007) and it

-member countries will do the same when their economies and popular will permits it.
+member countries will do the same when their economies and popular opinion will permits it.

 The EC's customs union and its supranational element meant that several western European

 countries were unwilling to become members.
-They instead created the European Free Trade
+Instead they created the European Free Trade

 Association (EFTA).
-This free trade area was dominated by Great Britain and when they
+This free trade area was dominated by the United Kingdom and when they

-decided to joined the EC in 1973 were they followed by Ireland and Denmark.
+decided to join the EC in 1973 they were accompanied by Ireland and Denmark.
 It was also

-the intention that Norway would join but they Norwegians opposed their politicians when
+the intention that Norway would join at the same time but the Norwegians opposed their

 The south European countries of Spain, Portugal and Greece were at this time

 dictatorships and thus not welcomed in the EC.
-This changed however in 1974-75 when they became
+This changed in 1974-75 when they became

 democracies and first Greece and then Spain and Portugal were admitted in the EC in the 1980s.